IgniteUI/igniteui-angular/src/tabbar/README.md

 - `onTabSelected` - Fired when new tab is selected
 - `onTabDeselected` - Fired when tab is deselected

 ----------

 #IgxTabPanel

 #### Category
-_Components_
+_Child components_

 ## Description
-_Child component of IgxTabBar, that represent the container of the content need to be displayed._
+_Child component of IgxTabBar, that represents the container of the content need to be displayed._

 ## Properties
 - `isSelected` - Determines whether the panel is selected
 - `isDisabled` - Determines whether the panel is disabled
 - `index` - Gets the index of a panel in the panel collection
-- `relatedTab` - Get the tab associated with a panel
+- `relatedTab` - Get the tab, associated with the panel
+- `label` - defines the label on the associated tab
+- `icon` - defines the icon on the associated tab
+- `color` - defines the color on the associated tab

 ## Methods

+- `select` - select the panel and the associated tab
+- `deselect` - deselect the panel and the associated tab

 ----------

 #IgxTab

 #### Category
-_Components_
+_Child components_

 ## Description
-_Child component of IgxTabBar, that represent the button that triggers displaying of the associated panel._
+_Child component of IgxTabBar, that represents the button that triggers displaying of the associated panel._

 ## Properties
+- `isDisabled` - Determines whether the tab is disabled
+- `isSelected` - Determines whether the tab is selected
+- `index` - Gets the index of a tab in the tab collection
+- `relatedPanel` - Get the panel, associated with the tab

 ## Methods
+- `select` - select the tab and the associated panel
+- `deselect` - deselect the tab and the associated panel

 ----------
 ## Usage